- Scientific name: Trachipterus arcticus

 Little is known of the life cycle and breeding patterns of the dealfish.
 They are thought to spend most of their life as a solitary fish, although dealfish have been known to gather together in large numbers from time to time.
 However, it is unknown whether this is due to spawning, gathering to feed on an abundant food source or another as yet unknown phenomena.
 Although this species is a predator the mouth of the dealfish is toothless.
 It mostly feed on the small fish and squid which it finds in its mid-water environment.

-Dealfish are sometimes found washed up on beaches around the British Isles, especially in northern areas of Scotland.
+Dealfish are sometimes found washed up on beaches around the British Isles and elsewhere in the world.
 It is believed that dealfish which find themselves in shallow waters become confused and disoriented by being out of their deep water environment and then become caught up by the tide and wind and end up forced onto beaches.

 Dealfish are sometimes caught by commercial vessels trawling for pelagic species such as blue whiting over deep water, as this blog post shows [external link].
 However, dealfish have no commercial value and the flesh of this species is, by all accounts, an unpleasant, gelatinous consistency.
 Any dealfish caught by commercial vessels are likely to be discarded at sea.